lorenzjosten/frequency-analyzer/README.md

 - server sent events
 - spring boot
 - kotlin
-- vue.js
+- vue.js 3
 - typescript
+- bootstrap5
 - gitlab pipelining
 - liquibase

 ## Prerequisites

-In order to run this app, the following programs have to be installed on your computer:
+In order to run this app, please ensure these programs are installed on your platform:

 - git
 - java